2023 FIA World Rallycross Championship

-The 2023 FIA World Rallycross Championship will be the tenth season of the FIA World Rallycross Championship, an auto racing championship recognized by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallycross.
+The 2023 FIA World Rallycross Championship was the tenth season of the FIA World Rallycross Championship, an auto racing championship recognized by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallycross.

-Johan Kristoffersson is the reigning drivers champion.
-Kristoffersson Motorsport are the reigning teams champions.
+Johan Kristoffersson won his fourth consecutive drivers championship and his sixth title overall at round 9 in Hong Kong.
+Kristoffersson Motorsport entered as the reigning teams champions.

 Calendar

 On 7 December 2022, the provisional 2023 calendar was announced during the FIA World Motorsport Council decisions.
 A calendar update was issued on 3 March 2023.
+On 21 March, the World RX of Hong Kong, China was announced as the season finale.
+The event hosted in Hong Kong will mark the first ever championship round in the Asia-Pacific region.